kstar98/kstar/README.md

 `.download`
 `.getqr`

+### Extras

+`;_;` (Same as -_-)

+`.fp`:face palm emoji

+`.cry`:Cry

+`.git`: .git {username} to get info about that GitHub users.

+`.leave`: Leave Chat.

+`.stats`: .count will give your stats try once you'll get.

+`.unbanall`: Unban All Users From a Group.

+`.kick {}`: kick the users which u want to kick, Eg: d=Deleted Accounts.

+`.disapprove`: Disapprove The User To Pm You.

+Chat Stalk forwards messages got in a chat to your logger

+`.csset` - Sets chat stalk ID to None / disables it `.csset chatid` - Sets chat stalk ID to chatid
+`.csset c` - Sets chat stalk ID to the current chat `.csset s` - WARNING: CRAPPY
+             SUPER chat stalks (saves message to a file on disk) `.cs` - Displays chat stalk ID

+Delete all is self-explanitory

+`.delall True` and `.delall False` - self-explanitory `.dt message` - Makes `message` goes through delete all

+`.timer message` - Self-exploding message, counter is visible `.ftimer message` - Fakes self-exploding message, counter is visible `.stimer message` - Secret self-exploding message, counter is invisible `.time` - REMEMBER TO REPLY TO A MESSAGE
+          Explodes the replied to message, counter is visible `.stime` - REMEMBER TO REPLY TO A MESSAGE
+          Secretly explodes the replied to message, counter is invisible

+Edits - Edits a message

+`.edit message` - Edits the message to `message`, useful to not trigger stuff `.sedit message` - Secretly edits the replied to message, depends on @regexbot `.sedita message` - Alternative to .sedit, might not work

+`.send username message` - Sends `message` to `username`

+`.lchatid` - Sends chat ID to your logger

+`.restart` - Restarts the bot

+`.environ ENVIRONMENT_VARIABLE` - Sends you `ENVIRONMENT_VARIABLE` (try `HOME`)

+`.sendspam <message>` - Sends `<message>`/a number and deletes it and rinse and
+                        repeat 24 more times `.sendspam2 <message>` - Sends `<message>`/a number and

 ### Creating your own modules.

 Creating a module has been simplified as much as possible - but do not hesitate to suggest further simplification.